Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: BACKGROUND

-\paragraph{Generalized HMC} Instead of completely resampling the momentum as $\rho^\prime \sim \textrm{normal}(0, M)$, G-HMC partially updates the momentum as $\rho^\prime \sim \textrm{normal}(\rho \sqrt{1 - \gamma }, \gamma M)$ for some damping parameter $\gamma \in (0, 1]$ (\cite{horowitz1991generalized}).
-The damping $\gamma$ controls how much the momentum changes between iterations while leaving the distribution over $\textrm{normal}(0, M)$ invariant.
+Instead of completely resampling the momentum as $\rho^\prime \sim \textrm{normal}(0, M)$, G-HMC partially updates the momentum as $\rho^\prime \sim \textrm{normal}(\rho \sqrt{1 - \gamma }, \gamma M)$ for some damping parameter $\gamma \in (0, 1]$ (\cite{horowitz1991generalized}).
+The damping $\gamma$ controls how much the momentum changes between iterations, while leaving the distribution over $\textrm{normal}(0, M)$ invariant.
 Next, G-HMC generates a proposed state $(\theta^{\mathrm{pr}}, \rho^{\mathrm{pr}})$ with proposal map $F$ and accepts it with some probability $\alpha$.
-Unlike HMC, most G-HMC algorithms use one leapfrog step per iteration ($n=1$) and exploits partial refereshment of momentum to promote directed movement in phase space.
+Unlike HMC, most G-HMC algorithms use one leapfrog step per iteration ($n=1$), with partial momentum refreshment promoting directed movement.
 For the rest of this work, we will fix $n=1$ as it allows for immediate feedback when exploring a density.
 Lastly at the end of a G-HMC iteration the momentum is unconditionally negated.
 If the proposed state $(\theta^{\mathrm{pr}}, \rho^{\mathrm{pr}})$ is accepted, this undoes the negation from the proposal map $F$; if rejected, this negation makes the chain reverse direction.
 Thus G-HMC struggles to make directed motion because of inefficient reversals upon rejection.
 Standard HMC is unaffected by momentum negations because the momentum $\rho$ is completely resampled at every iteration.

-\section{Delayed rejection generalized Hamiltonian Monte Carlo}
+\section{DELAYED REJECTION GENERALIZED HAMILTONIAN MONTE CARLO}

 DR-G-HMC applies delayed rejection to G-HMC to allow smaller step sizes to be used if a larger step size proposal is rejected during a single sampling iteration.
 The pseudocode is provided in \autoref{alg:DR-G-HMC} and is briefly described here.
-More technical details, proof of invariance over $\pi$, and derivation of acceptance probability are presented in \autoref{app:drghmc}.
+More technical details, the proof of invariance over $\pi$, and the derivation of acceptance probability are presented in \autoref{app:drghmc}.

 Every iteration of DR-G-HMC begins with a Gibbs update by partially updating the momentum as $\rho^\prime \sim \textrm{normal}(\rho \sqrt{1 - \gamma }, \gamma M)$, same as G-HMC.
 Then, the sampler can make up to a maximum of $K$ Metropolis-Hastings updates where each subsequent proposal is made only if the previous one is rejected.